cosecE/HouseLLM/README.md

 A systematic comparison of four constraint levels for medical dialogue → JSON extraction using Llama-3.2-3B-Instruct.
-We find that schema enforcement is a free win, but ICD-10 vocabulary constraint *cratered* diagnosis F1 from 0.46 (medium) to 0.015 (hard) — what we call **semantic substitution**.
+We find that schema enforcement is a free win, but ICD-10 vocabulary constraint *cratered* diagnosis F1 from 0.46 (medium) to 0.015 (hard), what we call **semantic substitution**.

 ## Key findings

-- Schema validity: 3% (baseline) → 100% (medium) — schema enforcement works.
+- Schema validity: 3% (baseline) → 100% (medium); schema enforcement works.
 - Mean F1 across list fields: peaks at medium (0.32), drops to 0.10 at hard.
-- Diagnosis F1: 0.46 → 0.015 at hard — the hard condition substitutes
+- Diagnosis F1: 0.46 → 0.015 at hard, the hard condition substitutes
   vocabulary-valid but semantically wrong codes.
-- Hallucination rate: lowest at hard (0.05) — but at the cost of F1.
+- Hallucination rate: lowest at hard (0.05), but at the cost of F1.
 - Constraint enforces vocabulary and schema, but cannot enforce *which entity belongs in which field* (the "Dragon" finding).